AlaaAlzahrani/AlaaAlzahrani.github.io/_projects/1_project.md

 Likewise, it has long been posited that as _second language (henceforth L2) proficiency_ increases, L2 learners produce more complex syntactic structures.
 These observations have been attested in several languages such as English, French, German, Chinese, and Korean, among others.

-However, we still do not know if these results generalize to a language with concatenative morphology and right-to-left writing system: Standard Modern Arabic. **In this project**, we aim to use Natural Language Processing (_NLP_) tools to construct and validate an automatic Arabic syntactic complexity analyzer.
+However, we still do not know if these results generalize to a language with concatenative morphology and a right-to-left writing system such as Standard Modern Arabic. **In this project**, we aim to use Natural Language Processing (_NLP_) tools to construct and validate an automatic Arabic syntactic complexity analyzer.